 Multiple problems can arise with GIS workflows, including siloed departments, diminished collaboration, and inefficient data collection.
 Many firms use a myriad of systems and resources to track and manage data, and they often find that established workflows don’t align well with a company’s growth and increasing client demands.

-For example, engineering consulting firm Psomas currently uses our map-based real estate application, LandVision™, to visualize parcel data and develop seamless workflows during project planning phases.
+For example, engineering consulting firm Psomas currently uses our commercial real estate mapping software, LandVision™, to visualize parcel data and develop seamless workflows during project planning phases.
 The company started using LandVision to make research faster and easier.
 Psomas can access detailed owner portfolios (which allows them to easily generate and send mailers to property owners during projects), streamline their property research (even across county boundaries), and leverage data for key insights such as a project’s proximity to potential hazards.

 Because LandVision is built on SmartParcels, All of this information is map-ready and can be instantly streamed into your GIS platform, ready to use how and when you need it.
 Benefits of SmartParcels include the ability to quickly determine accurate property values, evaluate property characteristics, identify land use and zoning, access complete property ownership details, and determine precise property locations.
 Using consistent parcel data enables teams and departments to collaborate much more efficiently.